 Highway Commercial development is usually attracted to high visibility locations on main transportation routes that tend to serve the traveling public by catering to the automobile.
 Uses that are land intensive and require large parcels such as hotels, automobile service stations and dealerships and drive-through restaurants are typical highway commercial uses.
 The Highway Commercial (C2) Zone will be applied to existing highway commercial uses, outside of the downtown, which are located on arterial roads, including sections of Park Street and Belcher Street.
-Due to the high-traffic commercial character of these areas, the quality of the environment is not conducive for residential and living.
-As a result, residential development in any form will not be permitted in this zone.
+Due to the high-traffic commercial character of these areas, the quality of the environment is not conducive for low density residential living.
+As a result, only multi-unit residential development where the ground floor building frontage is occupied by a commercial use and at least 50% of the ground floor area is used for a commercial purpose will be permitted in this zone.